-You must meet UK landing requirements if you’re importing regulated wood material in order to prevent the introduction of harmful pests.
+You must meet UK import requirements if you’re importing regulated wood material to prevent the introduction of harmful pests.

-You or your appointed agent must complete a Notice of landing form, which you must use to arrange a timber import inspection.
+You or your agent must complete a notice of landing form to arrange a timber import inspection.

 Notification of landing and import inspection are statutory requirements.
 If you fail to comply then you may get a fine, and the clearing of your consignment will be delayed.